andrew-pyle/orange-pi-hadoop-cluster/ThingsITried.md

 I'll try to collect all the logs I can for analysis, gather some more tutorials, and troubleshoot the namenode.
 Then I'll clone the OS and restart the cluster.

+> NOTE: The Hadoop logging protocol is very complicated, and after several hours of attempting to find the cause of the job failure, I decided that it is not worth spending even more time to discover the root cause of the failure.
+I'll just troubleshoot "from the ground up"

 Here's what I tried:

 ### Ensure Hostnames Working Properly